Lach1222/skyedocs/README.md

 * Make your changes to the documentation.
 * Run the web-application locally:

-        #! for Australia:
-        mkdocs serve --config-file mkdocs-au.yml

-        #! for New Zealand:
-        mkdocs serve --config-file mkdocs-nz.yml
+        mkdocs serve --config-file mkdocs-skye.yml

 * Commit your changes and push your branch back up to GitHub.
 * Submit a PR.
 * When the PR is merged into the "master" branch, the Appveyor build will automatically push the generated content up to the associated AWS S3 bucket.
-This will be effective for both AU and NZ.

-* Shared attributes are defined in mkdocs-au.yml and mkdocs-nz.yml.
-For example, instead of using shophumm.com.au or shophumm.co.nz, please use %domain% instead